Shifting consumer behavior, IPO activity, labor strikes and more might not be getting the attention they deserve.

 So what are we not talking much about that we should be?
 Today, we take a quick look at a few dynamics that we think offer promise, and others that could have the potential to trip up investors.

 - Consumers are starting to spend a little more on goods and a little less on services.

 Both PayPal and Amazon noted that e-commerce is accelerating, with shifting consumer preferences in mind.
-Meanwhile, Expedia and some airline companies (such as Alaska Air, Frontier, JetBlue) have signaled cooling domestic travel spending, with hotels losing some steam too.
+Meanwhile, Expedia and some airline companies (such as Alaska Air, Frontier and JetBlue) have signaled cooling domestic travel spending in the U.S., with hotels losing some steam too.
 Some of that is starting to show up in the official inflation data (airfares have been dropping), but with services inflation as a whole still running at a hot clip, there’s more progress to be made.
 If so, that’s good news for the Federal Reserve.

 - IPOs could be quietly staging a comeback

 In 2022, we saw the least amount of money raised for new public companies in at least two decades.
 There’s a myriad of reasons why—from long-term frustration about the complexity and costliness of the process to short-term headwinds such as market and business uncertainty.
 But buzzy debuts from the likes of Mediterranean restaurant chain Cava (which saw its price double on its first day of trading in June) and a handful of planned new listings—from corky shoemaker Birkenstock to grocery-delivery guru Instacart—could signal that competition in the IPO market is slowly heating back up.
 European and UK IPO markets are taking a little longer to come back online, but there’s some initial signs of activity picking up—especially with a focus on incorporating ESG elements.